- Powder plants

 - Espinola et al. (1997) Pharmacological activity of guaraná (Paullinia cupana Mart.) in laboratory animals.
 J Ethnopharmacol 55: 223-229.

 1 serving (2 g) per day.
-Mix with water, juice, smoothies or milk.
-Guarana powder can also be used on meals and salads.
+Mix 2 g (1 measuring spoon) of powder with water, juice, smoothies or milk.

 Does not replace a varied and balanced diet and a healthy lifestyle.
 If you are undergoing medical treatment, seek your therapist's advice.
 For adult use only.
 Keep out of reach of young children.